Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Introduction

-Especially, we are interested in MMD associated to RKHS engendered by \emph{translation invariant (TI) positive semi-definite (p.s.d.) kernels} that are widely used in many machine learning (ML) applications and are at the core of many large-scale learning algorithms \citep{rhaimi2,Rahimi}.
-Despite some connections between MMD and \emph{regularized} OT distances, such as the Sinkhorn divergences \citep{pmlr-v89-feydy19a} or Gaussian smoothed OT \citep{nietert2021smooth,zhang2021convergence}, little is known regarding the relationships between non-regularized $W_p$ and such MMD.
-We show the bound \eqref{eq:eqintro} can not hold in full generality and that one needs to find additional constraints on the distributions $\pi,\pi'$.
-This will be formalized by the means of a \emph{model set} of distributions $\Sfrak$, so that \eqref{eq:eqintro} holds for every $\pi,\pi' \in \Sfrak$.
+Especially, we are interested in MMDs associated to RKHSs generated by translation-invariant positive semi-definite kernels that are widely used in many machine learning applications and are at the core of many large-scale learning algorithms \citep{rhaimi2,Rahimi}.
+Despite some connections between MMDs and \emph{regularized} OT distances, such as the Sinkhorn divergences \citep{pmlr-v89-feydy19a} or Gaussian smoothed OT \citep{nietert2021smooth,zhang2021convergence}, little is known regarding the relationships between non-regularized $\W_p$ and such MMDs.
+We show that the bound \eqref{eq:eqintro} can not hold in full generality and that one needs to find additional constraints on the distributions $\pi,\pi'$.
+This will be formalized by the means of a \emph{model set} of distributions $\Sfrak$, so that \eqref{eq:eqintro} applies for every $\pi,\pi' \in \Sfrak$.
 We shed light on several controls of the type \eqref{eq:eqintro} depending on the properties of this model set $\Sfrak$ and the TI kernel (see Section \ref{sec:wass_mmd}).

-This study is motivated by the compressive statistical learning (CSL) framework whose aim is to provide resource efficient large-scale learning algorithms \citep{gribonval2020compressive,gribonval2020statistical,keriven:hal-01329195} and which heavily relies on MMD with TI kernels.
+This study is motivated by the compressive statistical learning (CSL) framework whose aim is to provide resource-efficient large-scale learning algorithms \citep{gribonval2020compressive,gribonval2020statistical,keriven:hal-01329195} and which heavily relies on MMDs with TI kernels.
 Large-scale ML faces nowadays a number of computational challenges, due to the high dimensionality of data and, often, very large training collections.
-Compressive statistical learning is one remedy to this situation: its objective is: 1) to summarize a large dataset $\X \in \R^{d \times n}$, where $d$ is the dimension and $n$ the number of samples, into a single vector $\sbf \in \R^{m} \text{ or } \mathbb{C}^{m}$ with $m \ll nd$ and 2) to rely \emph{solely} on $\sbf$ to solve the learning task, such as finding centroids in K-means or learning mixture models \citep{compressivekmeans,keriven:hal-01329195,gribonval2020statistical}.
+Compressive statistical learning is one remedy to this situation.
+Its objective is: 1) to summarize a large dataset $\X \in \R^{d \times n}$, where $d$ is the dimension and $n$ the number of samples, into a single vector $\sbf \in \R^{m} \text{ or } \mathbb{C}^{m}$ with $m \ll nd$; and 2) to rely \emph{solely} on $\sbf$ to solve the learning task, such as finding centroids in K-means or learning mixture models \citep{compressivekmeans,keriven:hal-01329195,gribonval2020statistical}.
 The generic idea behind compressive learning is that, for many tasks, we only need to have access to informations from a ‘‘low-dimensional'' subspace, captured by a well-designed sketch vector $\sbf$.